Royal Palace and Gamla Stan

 Opening times: Open daily 10am-5pm (14 May to 25 September), Tuesday to Sunday 12-4pm (26 September to 13 May).
 Royal Apartments may close fully or partly in conjunction with official receptions of His Majesty The King.

-Admission: Combined ticket for the whole palace: SEK 140 adults, SEK 70 children.
+Admission: Combined ticket for the whole palace: SEK 150 (adults), SEK 75 (children aged 7 to 17 and students).